Music

 INTENT

 At Gainsborough we value music because it is a powerful and unique form of communication that can change and impact the way children feel, think and act.
 Exposing children to music during early development helps them to learn the sounds and meanings of words.
 Dancing to music helps children build motor skills while allowing them to practice self-expression.
 Our aim is that every child should gain a firm understanding of what music is through listening, singing, playing, evaluating, analysing and composing across a range of historical periods, styles, traditions and musical genres.
 We believe that every child should have the opportunity to develop their musical potential and we aim to nurture and encourage musical development across the school.
+We currently use Kapow to support our planning and teaching of music lessons, as it provides an effective structure and process to make progression in learning both musical vocabulary and skills throughout the school.

 IMPLEMENTATION